LSchultz114/emew_spearmint/README.md

 ## Results
-The results of this ME code will be placed in a 'results.dat' file located in the EMEWS data directory.
-The results.dat will contain a white-space delimited line for each experiment, of the format: `<result> <time-taken> <list of parameters in the same order as config.json>`
+The results of this ME code will be placed in a `results.dat` file located in the EMEWS `data` directory.
+The `results.dat` will contain a white-space delimited line for each experiment, of the format: `<result> <time-taken> <list of parameters in the same order as config.json>`

 ## Testing ME model